AVEVA/CONNECT-data-services-developer-docs/content/communities/community-remove-yourself.md

 1. In the left pane, select **Data Management** > **Communities**.

-1. Find the community where you want to remove users and select **Details**.
+1. Find the community where you want to remove yourself and select **Details**.

 1. Select the **More Options** ![More Options](../_icons/dots-vertical.svg) > **Leave Community**.